-The policy since the early 1960's that restricted foreign banks from opening branches in Sri Lanka was changed in 1977 and 10 new foreign banks opened branches in 1979 and 1980 alone.
+The policy since the early 1960s that restricted foreign banks from opening branches in Sri Lanka were changed in 1977 and 10 new foreign banks opened branches in 1979 and 1980 alone.
 Generous tax incentives were announced to encourage foreign direct investment.
 The Greater Colombo Economic Commission was established by statute in 1978, with powers necessary for the development and resurgence of the economy.

 Further, imports and payments were liberalized and price controls and other administrative controls were removed with a view to enabling the market mechanism to operate.
 The concept of privatization of state assets was introduced with the economic liberalization, recognizing it as an alternative strategy to boost private sector activities in the economy.